ryanwa18/spotipi-eink/README.md

 # Spotipi E-Ink
 ## Overview
 This project is to display information on a 4", 5.7" or 7,3" e-ink from the Spotify web api.
-Project [Youtube Video](https://www.youtube.com/watch?v=uQYIAYa27ds)
+Project [Youtube Video](https://www.youtube.com/watch?v=uQYIAYa27ds)</br>
+Optional it will install a service to support buttons actions.
+Buttton functions:
+* Button A - next track
+* Button B - previos track
+* Button C - play/pause
+* Button D - toggel repeate order: track, context, off

 ## Getting Started
 * Create a new application within the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications)